France: Normandy & Brittany

 Eiffel Tower next to buildings in Paris

-• Two nights at the Hôtel L’Échiquier Opéra Paris
+• One night at the Hôtel L’Échiquier Opéra Paris, located on the Right Bank

 • Daily breakfast